Focus areas

 On just energy transition, UNDP will engage with the residential and private sectors to enhance adoption of energy efficient and renewable practices and technologies.
 In addition, UNDP will facilitate transforming the national electricity grid to a smart one, through piloting smart metering technology, thereby laying the foundation for an improved evidence-based decision making in the energy sector.

-Similarly, UNDP is committed to serving as a platform for fostering regulatory innovations for the energy sector in a sandbox environment, such as energy communities and differentiated tariffs on electricity for end users.
-Further implementation of the Eco-Voucher and Green Home programmes, while taking into consideration energy vulnerability and gender dimensions, will prevent vulnerable households, particularly those led by women, from falling under the poverty line.
+Similarly, UNDP is committed to serving as a platform for fostering regulatory innovations for the energy sector in a sandbox environment, such as energy communities.
+Building on the experience of Eco-Voucher and Green Home programmes, UNDP will promote new financing mechanisms that expand access to energy efficiency and renewable solutions, while addressing energy vulnerability and gender dimensions, to ensure that vulnerable households, particularly those led by women, are protected from falling under the poverty line.

 Energy Vulnerability Reduction Fund